braddle/osf-resources/Kubernetes/README.md

 ### Accessing The App

-At the moment the app is only accessible by in IP within the Kubernente cluster.
+At the moment the app is only accessible by in IP within the Kubernentes cluster.
 We want the app to be available to the outside world.
 To do this we need to expose the Pod as a Kubernetes Service.
 We can do this with the following command

 ```shell